webgarage-dev/infinite-scroll/README.md

 # infinite-scroll

-Infinite scroll using the Unsplash API
+Infinite scrolling using the Unsplash API